RedVoxInc/redvox-examples/docs/source/01_accelerometer_from_report.md

 # Load the Accelerometer data

 In the [previous example](00_audio_from_report.md), we loaded single-channel data (Audio).
-The next step is to load three-channel data such as the Accelerometer with X, Y and Z dimensions following a similar process as the [Audio](00_audio_from_report.md) data.
+The next step is to load three-channel data such as the Accelerometer (X, Y and Z dimensions) following a similar process as the [Audio](00_audio_from_report.md) data.

 ## Running the example
-The first step is to load [RedVox data](getting_data_from_report.md) into a [DataWindow](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window#-redvox-python-sdk-datawindow-manual).
+The first step is to load [RedVox data](getting_data_from_report.md) in a [DataWindow](https://github.com/RedVoxInc/redvox-python-sdk/tree/master/docs/python_sdk/data_window#-redvox-python-sdk-datawindow-manual).

 ```python